Peanut Butter Banana Baby & Toddler Melts

 Peanut butter🥜 and bananas🍌 go together like.. peas in a pod!

-Made with 3 simple ingredients, these healthy treats are super easy to make and are on hand whenever you need them.
-Made with all-natural ingredients they are a yummy way to cool down!
+Made with 3 simple ingredients, these healthy treats are super easy to make to have on hand whenever you need them.
+Made with all-natural ingredients, they are a yummy way to cool down!

 Peanut Butter Banana Melts Video